dorianbannier/mark_step/README.md

 ``` python
 ms.mark_step(plot = 1)
 ```
+By default, the script uses the 'LHEE' and 'RHEE' markers.
 If you want to use other markers to automatically mark the event's steps:

 ``` python
 ms.mark_step(marker_left = 'LTOE', marker_right = 'RTOE')